 (Ephesians 5:1-2 ESV)

-Taylor is 22 years old and is the artistic one of the family.
+Taylor is 24 years old and is the artistic one of the family.
 As soprano of the group, she sings either melody or descant.
-Taylor plays mandolin, piano, fiddle, guitar, and jaw harp and has written several songs we sing on stage.
-She is most comfortable with a pen, pencil, or computer mouse in her hand; Taylor is the group’s IT and is an avid graphic/web designer (check out her business, Lacheln Designs) and blogger.
+Taylor plays piano, mandolin, fiddle, guitar, and tinwhistle, and she writes many of our original songs.
+She is most comfortable with a pen, pencil, or computer mouse in her hand; Taylor is the group’s website manager, and is an avid graphic/web designer (check out her business, Lacheln Designs) and blogger.
 Her other interests include art, writing, and photography.
 You can follow her writings on her blog, Arise to the Call; her passion is to encourage people to seek after the Lord with their whole heart.
-Taylor graduated from homeschool on August 14th, 2010.
+Taylor graduated from homeschool in 2010.